-To quickly jump from one frame to another, reorder and modify them using the Frame Panel.
+Quickly jump from one frame to another, reorder and modify your frames on the Frames panel.
 Click Frames in the left-hand lower corner to access it:

 Frames are of great help for showcasing your board.
 Add frames to structure the board content and switch on the presentation mode.

 Click Presentation Mode to navigate smoothly between your frames on the board.
 Feel free to start screen sharing to allow your board participants to follow your presentation.

 💡 To change the order of frames in the presentation mode, change it in the Frames panel.

 Click Present to enter the Full-screen presentation mode.
 The frames will be shown like slides without board tools and frame titles.
 Use arrows to navigate between the slides.

 If you select Save as PDF on the board export menu, all your frames will be exported as a PDF file - each frame will be saved as a separate page.